Katie Ardill: Career

+World War I service

 Ardill served as a doctor for four years during World War I, respectively in Britain, France and Egypt.
 Her application to serve with the Australian Expeditionary Forces was rejected because she was a woman.
 At that time, Australian government policy prohibited women from service, compelling them to join overseas units instead.
-Katie therefore travelled to Britain via Egypt to become one of the first women doctors in the British Expeditionary Forces field services.
-She worked at the County Middlesex War Hospital, St. Albans, England.
-This was previously an asylum, but in September 1915 it was reopened as a hospital to treat wounded soldiers as they arrived from the Western Front.
-It is unclear what her role was at this hospital, which had 1600 beds and the capacity to treat 250 men in its specialist military mental health unit.
-However, the unit was run by the Royal Army Medical Corps and the Queen Alexandra's Imperial Military Nursing Service, and received volunteer staff from Voluntary Aid Detachments, the Red Cross, and St John's Ambulance among others, it is likely that she entered the hospital as a volunteer recruited from one of the latter units.
+Ardill therefore travelled to Britain, signing up with the British Red Cross who in September 1915 deployed her to serve at the Anglo-Belgian Hospital in Calais.
+In mid-1916, Ardill become one of the first women doctors in the British Expeditionary Forces field services, when the army changed their policy to allow the to enlist on a contractual basis.
+Serving under the Royal Army Medical Corps, Ardill was deployed to the County Middlesex War Hospital, St. Albans, England.
+This was previously an asylum, but in September 1915 it was reopened as a hospital to treat wounded soldiers as they arrived from the Western Front, and had 1600 beds and the capacity to treat 250 men in its specialist military mental health unit.
 She then worked at the Anglo-Belgian Base Clearing Military Hospital at Étaples in France, where she was the only Australian woman doctor until 1917, and was later promoted to the rank of captain.
 Other service included posts at Napbury, the Dover military hospital, and the Citadel hospital, Cairo, all with the British Army.

-Post-WWI
+Post World War I

 When she returned to Australia in August 1919, Ardill rejoined the Sydney Central Nursing Division, returned to her hospital work, and established a gynaecological practice in Macquarie Street, Sydney.
 She later began to offer a free clinic from her Macquarie Street rooms for wives and children of servicemen.

 On 1 June 1921, she married Charles Christie Brice at St Andrews Cathedral in Sydney.
 Her husband was a law student at the time and later became an accountant.